 About Chhatarpur Christian Hospital

 In 1930, missionaries from the Friends Foreign Missionary Society founded Chhatarpur Christian Hospital to serve the needy women and children in the backward Bundelkhand region of Madhya Pradesh.
-Today Chhatarpur Christian Hospital is a 100-bed, full-service healthcare facility that provides care in general medicine, obstetrics, gynecology, pediatrics, outpatient, dentistry, ophthalmology, and surgery.
+Today Chhatarpur Christian Hospital is a 100-bed, full-service healthcare facility that provides care in general medicine, obstetrics, gynecology, pediatrics, outpatient services, dentistry, ophthalmology, and surgery.
 The facility hosts a nursing school where they train students from various parts of North India for future service as nurses, many at Chhatarpur Christian Hospital as well as other EHA hospitals.
-EHA is grateful for the way their nurses care with love and compassion for those entrusted to their care.

-The Prerana Community Health Development Project is a significant extension of these ministries based in Chhatarpur.
-It spearheads many initiatives designed to improve the health and living conditions of over 37,000 people in 33 different surrounding villages.
-The Tele-Clinic Project trains Accredited Social Health Activists, Auxiliary Nurse Midwives, and Anganwadi Workers to establish community monitoring systems, to build knowledge of prevalent diseases, and to develop systems to ensure sanitary water.
-They treat people for simple illnesses, contact Chhatarpur Christian Hospital for emergencies, and request ambulances.
-The School Health Program has taught thousands of school children about common illnesses, good personal hygiene, and the importance of safe water and sanitation.
-EHA has learned that children often are effective "teachers" of their parents and extended family.
+The Community Health & Development Project spearheads many initiatives designed to improve the health and living conditions of over 37,000 people in 33 surrounding villages.
+The project trains midwives and other health workers to treat people for simple illnesses, to build knowledge of prevalent diseases, and to develop systems to ensure sanitary water.
+The school health program has taught thousands of school children about common illnesses, good personal hygiene, and the importance of safe water and sanitation.
+EHA has learned that children often are effective “teachers” of their parents and extended family.

 Through all of these programs, Chhatarpur Christian Hospital seeks to improve the lives of the surrounding villagers, enabling them to promote healthy habits and thus to prevent much of their illnesses, all while reaching out to them in love.